unsafe thinking

 Do we rely on or question our expertise?
 How can we build our expertise without getting trapped by it?

-We must become explorers.
-The more we project an air of expertise, the more often we’re wrong and the slower we are to learn.
-And though we may fear nobody will follow us if we admit to fallibility, research indicates that people prefer humble leaders.
 The more urgent the problem the more likely we are to seize upon an answer and stick with it without considering that we are on the wrong track.
 When faced with a deadline, we should do all the selection and finalization of ideas at the latest possible hour, leaving as much time for exploration up front as possible.
 It would give us a creative edge and he would almost always come up with something more original.

 4. Flexibility unsafe thinking